UrbanPlan

 What is UrbanPlan?

-UrbanPlan is a realistic, engaging exercise in which participants – high school students, university students, community leaders or public officials—learn about the fundamental forces that affect real estate development in our communities.
-Participants experience the challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.
+UrbanPlan is a realistic, engaging exercise in which participants—high school students, university students, or public officials—learn the fundamental forces that affect development in our communities.
+Participants experience challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.

 Why UrbanPlan?
 Closing the Knowledge Gap